Charnze Nicoll-Klokstad: 2023

 Nicoll-Klokstad made his first appearance back for the New Zealand Warriors in round 1 of the 2023 NRL season scoring a try during the clubs 20–12 victory over Newcastle.

 He played 23 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
 Nicoll-Klokstad played in all three finals games as the club reached the preliminary final before being defeated by Brisbane.

 2024

 In round 14 of the 2024 NRL season, he scored two tries for New Zealand in their 42–12 victory over North Queensland.

 He played 17 matches for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

 2025

 On 23 April, the New Zealand Warriors announced that they had re-signed Nicoll-Klokstad for a further two years.

 He played 22 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

+2026

+On 21 June, Nicoll-Klokstad scored four tries for the Warriors in a 38–20 win against the North Queensland Cowboys at Te Kaha, Christchurch.
+This match was the first ever rugby league match at Te Kaha.